cryptidtech/provenance-specifications/specifications/nonce.md

 [VLADs][7]—is encoded:

 ```
-3b                  -- varuint, nonce sigil
+bb 24               -- varuint, nonce sigil (0x123b)
-  48                -- varuint, length of nonce data
+  49                -- varuint, length of nonce data
-    [               -- 72 octets of the Multisig
+    [               -- 73 octets of the Multisig
-      39            -- varuint, Multisig sigil
+      b9 24         -- varuint, Multisig sigil (0x1239)
-      ed a1 03      -- varuint, EdDSA sigil
+      ed            -- varuint, EdDSA sigil (0xed)
-      [68 octets]   -- 68 octets of Multisig data
+      [70 octets]   -- 68 octets of Multisig data
     ]
 ```

 In this example the data inside of the Nonce is a Multisig.
-The Multisig consists of 72 octets that begins with the `0x39` Multisig sigil followed by the `0xed` Ed25519 codec sigil signifying that this is an EdDSA signature.
+The Multisig consists of 72 octets that begins with the `0xb924` Multisig sigil followed by the `0xed` Ed25519 codec sigil signifying that this is an EdDSA signature.
 The remaining 70 octets are the Multisig attributes of the signature.